Wednesday, January 20th, 2010

-Deploying Rails application using Capistrano and Phusion Passenger
+Deploying Rails Application using Capistrano and Phusion Passenger

-Deploying a rails application onto the servers is a complicated task when performed manually, since it needs us to login to the servers, upload the code from the local system everytime and maintain the backup of the updates if we want to revert.
-This consumes a lot of time and we need to stop, start and restart the application servers everytime we need to update.
-This task can be simplified using these two deployment tools i.e Capistrano and Phusion Passenger (also called as “mod_rails”).
+Deploying a rails application onto the servers is a complicated task when performed manually, since it needs us to login to the servers, upload the code from the local system every time and maintain the backup of the updates if we want to revert.

 The installation procedure for both the tools are quite the same, since both tools are installed as the Rails gems.
-That is the speciality of Rails framework that it has all the required tools to operate build as gems.
-But the difference is that Capistrano helps to upload the code and deploy whereas Phusion Passenger is an Apache module which helps us to deploy a rails application on Apache a breeze.
-The installation of these tools are as shown below :
+That is the specialty of Rails framework that it has all the required tools to operate build as gems.

 Steps to install Capistrano gem